oplaner4/jquery.smartSticky/README.md

 ScrollTop value that postpones showing of the fixed element and accelerates its hiding on return.
 Use `0` to deactivate.

+#### show.immediately
+- Type: `Boolean`
+- Default: `false`

+Determines if the element becomes fixed immediately when its original position is reached.
+If set to `'true'` option `'show.delay'` is ignored.

 #### show.original.above
 - Type: `Boolean`
 - Default: `false`